BiologyTools/BioCore/README.md

 - Supports Pyramidal images with multiple resolutions.
 Like whole slide images.

+- Stitch images at varying resolutions into single pyramidal image with multiple resolutions.

 - Multiple view modes like Emission, and Filtered.
 ROI's shown for each channel can be configured in ROI Manager.

 - Supports drawing shapes & colors onto 16 bit & 48 bit images, unlike System.Drawing.Graphics.